Skip to main content

 124

-Take a typical schedule: Monday to Friday nine to five, Saturday nine to one.
+Take a typical schedule — Monday to Friday nine to five, Saturday morning.
 That's 44 answered hours out of 168.
-For the other 124, the phone rings out — no voicemail anyone checks, no list in the morning, no count of who called.
+For the other 124, the phone rings out: no voicemail anyone checks, no list in the morning, no count of who called.
+Patients skew phone-first; when the call rings out at 6:15 on a Tuesday, many call the next practice that answers.
+You never find out it happened.

 Runs around what you already have